 was seen as a Goddess, a deity that performed her monthly ritual of being born, growing to fruition and then dying.

 As we started to make the connection between the cycles of the Moon and the cycles of menstruation in females, we saw more than just mathematics as a correlation between the two.
 Because both the Moon and the female body seemed to go through a massive transformation every 28 days without dying, it was assumed that the beautiful, glowing orb that waxed, waned and disappeared had to be female.
-Share a free sample Year of the Wood Horse Forecast.
-The Year of the Horse is a time of positivity and luck!
-Get a preview of what the year holds for you!
+Share a free sample 2015 Vedic Moon Sign Forecast.
+Take a look at how the transit of planets will affect your relationship and finances in 2015!

 So would this not make a female also a goddess?
 Perhaps.
 There are oodles of indications that point to this very notion: the female body as a sacred vessel -- but not in the least bit chaste.
 The Moon as Maiden, Mother and Crone in her respective lunation phases was seen in many cultures as a deity who had many lovers but no permanent partner.
 The Goddess always had her sexual appetites satiated.
 Imagine a time before marriage, before women and land were owned, when sex and sexuality were sacred and never divorced from worshiping the Divine.